Sex Training: Understanding Sexuality and Beyond

 The majority of states require sex therapists to hold valid healthcare licenses to practice their profession.
 Sex therapists typically have backgrounds in a range of disciplines, such as marriage and family therapy (systems work), social work, psychology, urology, gynecology, and/or psychiatry.
 The American Association for Sexuality Educators, Counselors, and Therapists (AASECT), which offers a national certification process, is where most of those who are certified in sex therapy obtain their credentials.
 The top certification programs for sex therapy offer a direct path to a certification that is acknowledged at the local, state, or federal levels.

 However, receiving sex training is what ensures that a therapist is knowledgeable about different approaches to helping their clients in the field of sexuality and intimacy.
-There are different training programs available across the United States, and finding the one that will provide you with key learnings and skills is crucial for your work success.
+There are different training programs available across the United States.
+And finding the one that will provide you with key learnings and skills is crucial for your work success.

 Key Learnings in Sex Training